Eikinel/Ookami-to-Koushinryou-to-Kane/UPDATES.md

 ## Push 12/16/2015

+### at 2:00 PM
+* New langage added !
+The game runs with the english version, and you can switch to french on start screen.
+* You will have soon more statistics at the end of the game !
+Time is coded, not implemented, but I must push right now.

 ### at 5:30 AM
 * New COOL EFFECT on the first screen !
 The word "gold" GLOWS ! :O

 ### at 4:00 AM
-* The main background has been updated, it's now more beautiful :3
+* The main background has been updated, it's now more beautiful. :3
 * Add the ORIGINAL FOLDER from Ludum Dare #34.
 It will NOT be update !

 ### at 1:38 AM